stalniy/casl/docs-src/src/content/pages/guide/intro/en.md

 But how can we check conditions?
 The simplest way to do this is to use classes for your models

 > Classes are natural in backend development but not always makes sense in frontend.
-CASL supports another way to check conditions on objects, see [Subject name detection](../subject-name) for details.
+CASL supports another way to check conditions on objects, see [Subject type detection](../subject-type-detection) for details.

 So, let's define a simple classes for `Article` and `Comment` entities: